javierasping/sentinel/content/posts/cortafuegos/fortinet_cli/fortinet_cli.en.md

 FTG (policy) # end
 ```

-There are many more options that I ignore that have not been necessary to use in practice, I leave you a [link] (https: / / docs.fortinet.com / document / fortigate / 7.0.0 / cli-reference / 323620 / config-firewall-policy) to the official documentation where details all the different options.
+There are many more options that I ignore that have not been necessary to use in practice, I leave you a [link](https://docs.fortinet.com/document/fortigate/7.0.0/cli-reference/323620/config-firewall-policy) to the official documentation where details all the different options.

-Services
+### Services

 Services are objects that store a number or set of ports that you will later use when creating rules.
 Although these devices come with the most common manufacturing services, it is often necessary that we create a new one according to our needs.